NoSubstitute/gamupdate/README.md

 Scripts to update GAMADV-XTD3 if there is an update available, and also show what's new.

 ## For Linux and macOS.
-Simply just put the _update_ file in ~/bin and chmod +x after adjusting the GAM path variable on line 10.
+Simply just put the _update_ file in ~/bin and `chmod +x ~/bin/update` after adjusting the GAM path variable on line 10.

 Then you can run the command 'update' whenever you want to initiate an update check, and if there is an update, it will be downloaded, unpacked, and the list of updates will be presented to you.
 Press q to exit more.